-Should you be dissatisfied with this response, you have the right under the Act, to request a review.
-A request for review must be made within 40 working days of the date of this reply.
+Should you be dissatisfied with this response, you have the right to request a review.
+A request for review must be made within forty working days of the receipt of this reply.
 It must include your name and address for correspondence and specify the request for information and the grounds for dissatisfaction with the decision.
-Please send your request for review to our mailbox, [University of Aberdeen request email].
-The University will respond to your request for a review within 20 working days of receipt of your request.
+Please send your request for review to [University of Aberdeen request email].

-If you are unhappy with the outcome of the University’s internal review process, you have the right to appeal to the Scottish Information Commissioner, within 6 months from the date of receipt of the University’s review notice.
-Details on how to make an appeal to the Commissioner are available at: www.itspublicknowledge.info/Appeal.
-Should you remain dissatisfied with the Commissioner’s decision, you have a right of appeal to the Court of Session on a point of law.
+If you are unhappy with the outcome of the University’s internal review, you have the right to appeal to the Scottish Information Commissioner within six months of the receipt of the University’s review response.
+Details on how to make an appeal to the Commissioner are available at www.itspublicknowledge.info/Appeal.
+Should you be dissatisfied with the Commissioner’s decision, you have a right of appeal to the Court of Session on a point of law.

 University Data Protection Officer